Skip to Content

 View over Plaza Mayor in Trinidad, Cuba

-If you do need to find an ATM, head towards main streets, banks, and tourist areas.
-You can ask at local hotels and homestays for directions if you’re having trouble locating an ATM.
+If you do need to find an ATM, head towards the main street, bank or tourist area.
+You can ask at local hotels and homestays for directions if you have trouble locating an ATM.

 Blonde woman swimming in a natural swimming hole with a waterfall